petrumateibogdan/Cybersecurity-Journey/TryHackMe/Cyber Security 101 /M05-Networking.md

 Adding the -e flag here was critical to force tcpdump to display the MAC address in the output!

 ```
-# 7. Nmap: The Basi
+# 7. Nmap: The Basics

 ## Nmap Fundamentals & Target Specification
 I learned that Nmap is an essential, highly flexible network scanner used to discover live hosts and identify running services.
 Before scanning, it is important to know how to specify targets: